heinvd/asgcm/readme.txt

 I used IIS 10, with PHP 7.2 but ensure for this project to install the SQLSRV module for your version of IIS and PHP Copy the files into the location of your choice, setup your virtual host and NX records to point to that server

+REMEMBER:  Update app/classes/Database.php with the credentials of the new database

 Open your web browser to the home folder of your files.
 Make sure index.php is part of your default documents to load First.